Vishalsahu1510/ai-mock-interview/README.md

 React AI Mock Interview is an innovative web application designed to simulate real-world mock interviews using AI.
 With seamless user authentication, an intuitive interface, and integration with advanced AI, this project serves as an invaluable tool for interview preparation.

-## Assets

-Please download the assets used in this projects from here : [Download](https://drive.google.com/drive/folders/1aAiHz6FApIc2IXOsq-TOHHZYcu-aAvrN?usp=drive_link)

 ![My Project Landing Page](./snap.png)